dward2/BME547/Assignments/00_programming_assessment.md

 </table>

 In a Python code file, complete the following:
-* Create a variable with an empty list.
+* Create a variable containing an empty list.
 * Use the `.append()` method to populate this list with the data above where each item in the list is of the form: `[name, id]`.
 * Show how you would print out the patient id of Bob Boyles from this list.